maxhirsch/maxhirsch.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate senior at Carnegie Mellon in the Honors Math Program.
-I am currently studying abroad at the École polytechnique fédérale de Lausanne, where I am working in the Computational Mathematics and Simulation Sciences group.
+I am currently studying abroad at the École Polytechnique Fédérale de Lausanne, where I am working in the Computational Mathematics and Simulation Sciences group.

+My interests include:
+- Numerical Methods for PDEs
+- Structure-Preserving Reduced Order Models
+- Theoretical Machine Learning